<?xml version="1.0" encoding="utf-8"?>

 <content type="html" xml:lang="en-US" xml:base="http://www.mysticalmeatballs.com/">

-1/2 cup butter or margarine, softened<br />
+1/2 cup water<br />

 </content>